melgann/dse-project/README.md

 **Step 3**: Go to `backend_final_code.Rmd` and click `Run all` under `Run` to obtain the latest final scores with the updated datasets!

-## API key storage
-The API key for the LTA DataMall dataset should be stored in a local R script called api_keys.R where there is only one variable api_key = "your_key_here".
-Please create such an R script to store your own API key which will be referenced in the code where there is 'source("api_keys.R")'